MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - The at-scale provisioning of B2B users might collide with contact objects.
 The handling or conversion of contact objects is currently not supported.

-- Using cross-tenant synchronization to target hybrid identities that have been converted to B2B users is not currently supported.
+- Using cross-tenant synchronization to target hybrid identities that have been converted to B2B users isn't currently supported.

 ## Sharing users using the Microsoft 365 admin center